nos3curity/Null-Hound/README.md

 Notes on refinement:
 - Argument order is `graph refine <project> [NAME]`.
 Example: `./hound.py graph refine fider AuthorizationMap`.
 If you put the name first, it will be treated as the project.
 - Refinement uses the stored whitelist from the initial ingestion by default.
 Passing a new `--files` list will rebuild ingestion for that run with the new whitelist.
+- Refinement prioritizes connecting and improving existing structure.
+It minimizes new node creation and, when refining a single graph, only accepts new nodes that immediately connect to existing nodes (kept to a small number).
+For broader expansion, prefer `graph build --auto`.

 **What happens:** Hound inspects the codebase and creates specialized graphs for different aspects (e.g., access control, value flows, state management).
 Each graph contains:
 - **Nodes**: Key concepts, functions, and state variables